revault/practical-revault/messages.md

 #### `get_spend_validations`

-Sent by a manager when polling for watchtowers acknowledgement of the fully signed transaction spending the vault identified by `vault_id`.
+Sent by a manager when polling for watchtowers acknowledgement of the fully signed transaction spending the vault identified by `id`.

 ```json
 {